 Vending machines have been serving food products to consumers for more than a century.
 Today, more than $30 billion worth of food and beverages are bought from vending machines all over the country each year.
 They form an integral part of the food supply chain.

 Like all electrical and electronic equipment, vending machines are embracing the growth of technology.
-Cloud computing, the Internet of Things, Electronic Payment Interfaces, and Graphical Human-Machine Interfaces are some examples of the latest technology used in modern vending machines.
-Such pieces of technology have created new possibilities in unmanned food retail.
+Cloud computing, the Internet of Things, Electronic Payment Interfaces like Greenlite Vending, and Graphical Human-Machine Interfaces are some examples of the latest technology used in modern vending machines Such pieces of technology have created new possibilities in unmanned food retail.
 They have improved efficiencies, reduced waste, enhanced accountability and delivered novel experiences for the end-user.
-Let us explore how technology in vending is revolutionizing the food industry and its trends.
+Let us explore how technology in vending is transforming the food industry and its trends.

 Vending in the Food Industry